Definition of single-blind peer review

-In our recent posts, we have discussed both what’s involved in both double-blind peer review and open reviewing.
-The third, and so far most common, form of reviewing is the single-blind peer review.
-A single-blind peer review keeps the identity of the reviewer anonymous, but the authors name and affiliation are on the paper.
+Single-blind peer review means that the identity of the reviewer is anonymous, but the author’s name and affiliation are on the paper.
 Like the other forms of reviewing, there are advantages and disadvantages to single-blind.

 Similar to double-blind, the reviewers’ identity is kept anonymous.
 This allows the reviewer to critique an abstract or paper without any influence being exerted on them from authors.
 Authors can’t make any contact with the reviewer since they don’t know who they are.